isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 For templates, select **[!UICONTROL Add and Preview]**, then set the parameters you choose.
 The other offer set types do not include parameters, but you can still customize them by selecting **[!UICONTROL Preview]** and changing the available presets.

-Dynamic Media Classic offers tools for editing as well as creating offer sets.
+Adobe Dynamic Media Classic offers tools for editing as well as creating offer sets.

 >[!NOTE]
 >
->Before you create an offer set, be sure you publish all assets that you intend to use for the set to Dynamic Media Classic.
+>Before you create an offer set, be sure you publish all assets that you intend to use for the set to Adobe Dynamic Media Classic.
 See [Manually publishing assets](publishing-files.md#manually_publishing_assets) and [Manually unpublishing assets](publishing-files.md#manually_unpublishing_assets).

 ## Types of offer sets {#types-of-offer-sets}